 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Stratford has relatively fewer families with younger children, and/or college students.
 Combined, this makes Stratford a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Stratford is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Stratford doesn't have a public transportation system that people use for their commute.

-In terms of college education, the citizens of Stratford rank slightly lower than the national average.
-14.05% of adults 25 and older in Stratford have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, Stratford is nearly on par with the US average for all cities of 21.84%: 17.62% of adults 25 and older in Stratford have a bachelor's degree or advanced degree.

 The people who call Stratford home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Stratford residents report their race to be White, followed by Black or African-American.
+The greatest number of Stratford residents report their race to be White.
 Important ancestries of people in Stratford include German, English, Irish, Czechoslovakian, and Polish.

 The most common language spoken in Stratford is English.
 Other important languages spoken here include Polish and German/Yiddish.